Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/container.md

 ## Available Sizing

-The container class has 3 different variations.
+The container class has three different variations.
 The default class has a padding of `0.75rem`.
 The Standards Toolkit also provides a small container with padding of `0.5rem`:

 <CodeHighlighter
 source={`<div class="rn-container--large">